mandyvuong/Spell-checker/README.md

 Makers Academy review

 CoGrammar, the reviewer roleplays as a product owner with a set of non-technical requirements.
-The developer (myself) uses dev process to convert these requirements into a working, tested, well-written application.
+The developer (myself) uses dev processes to convert these requirements into a working, tested, well-written application.

 ## Requirement from the Reviewer